mark-rushakoff/rushakoff-go-style/README.md

 Keeping the package comment in a consistent `doc.go` file saves the effort of searching for it when it needs to be edited.

+### Inline comments

+I tend to fairly heavily use inline comments to document _intent_ in code.
+More subtle behavior is more likely to be documented, and obvious code is much less likely.

+I also explicitly document hardcoded values.
+If I had `const timeout = 500 * time.Millisecond`,
+I would either document it as "arbitrarily chosen" or "half a second seemed to work well in these conditions".
+Eventually, in distributed systems work, someone is going to come across values like that;
+it can save them significant time to know that there was no particular reason for splitting the data into 8 kilobyte chunks other than it sounded like a reasonable starting point.
+That is helpful context to allow further experimentation: either produce an updated guess, or have information on what data was considered when choosing that particular value.

 ## Package layout